ibm-cloud-docs/cis/rate-limiting.md

 Protect login creates a standard rule that protects login pages against brute-force attacks.
 Clients attempting to log in more than 5 times in 5 minutes are blocked for 15 minutes.

 Enter a name for the rule, and the login URL.

-### Creating a custom rate-limiting rule from the CLI
-{: #create-a-custom-rate-limiting-rule-cli}
-{: cli}

-MISSING - DO ANY OF THE SECTIONS IN THE UI SECTION APPLY HERE?

 ### Creating a custom rate-limiting rule with the API
 {: #create-a-custom-rate-limiting-rule-api}